GLOBAL MARKETS-Wild week for markets set to end quietly

 Oil saw its biggest one-day bounce since 2009 on Thursday,

-percent.
-U.S. crude is on track for its first weekly gain in
+more than 10 percent.
+U.S. crude is on track for its first

 The U.S. dollar gained for a fourth straight session, buoyed